Schoolies week: what you need to know

 Our guide to problem-solving with teenagers can help you work through pros and cons to come up with an agreement you can both live with.

-Although your child is getting older and doing many things independently, she still needs you to set boundaries.
+Although your child is getting older and doing many things independently, your child still needs you to set boundaries.
 In fact, young people often depend on the promises they make to parents to explain to friends why they can’t do certain things.

-And if you and your teenage child negotiate boundaries together, he’s more likely to stick to them.
+And if you and your child negotiate boundaries together, your child is more likely to stick to them.
 For example, as part of setting boundaries for safe behaviour at schoolies, you can ask what your child thinks the risks of schoolies might be.
-Then you and your child can think about behaviour that might help him avoid those risks.
+Then you and your child can think about behaviour that might help your child avoid those risks.

-Negotiating gives you and your child the chance to work through different scenarios and come up with ways for her to stay safe.
-And it sends a message to your child that you trust her ability to make good decisions.
+Negotiating gives you and your child the chance to work through different scenarios and come up with ways for your child to stay safe.
+And it sends a message to your child that you trust their ability to make good decisions.

 Budgeting for schoolies

-As part of his planning, your child needs to put together a budget to ensure that he has enough money while he’s at schoolies.
+Your child will need a budget to ensure that they have enough money while they’re at schoolies.

 You can help your child to plan a budget that includes: